yyiilluu/DeepCluster/docs/index.md

 To test locally, download or locate the dataset on your computer.
 For this example, suppose you download the dataset to ```/MyDataset/dataset.json```

 ### Step 4: Test locally by running ```main.py```
-Before submit to DeepCluster, it is strongly recommended to run your code locally .
+Before submit to DeepCluster, it is strongly recommended to run your code locally:

-Run it locally with the following:
 ```
 python main.py --dataset_dir /MyDataset --output_dir /MyOutput
 ```
-> ```--dataset_dir``` expects the directory path where dataset resides, instead of the path to dataset itself

 <br />
 That is it!
 You have completed all the required preparation steps.